Reports show meager profit outlook for midsized US banks

 The reports were not all bad, with the three banks reporting profitable quarters.
 Further, despite an uncertain economic backdrop, the banks did not suffer a huge uptick in loan delinquencies.

+"When that happens that's very restrictive," Spence said.
+"Things are going to break."

+First Republic reported higher quarterly profits and stable deposits.
+Its shares declined 0.5 percent.

-Still, the stock market's thumbs- down response to the results stood in contrast to relief following earlier reports from JPMorgan Chase, Citigroup and others that have seen stable or increasing deposits from consumers who believe that they are a safer bet right now.
+The stock market's thumbs-down response to the results stood in contrast to relief following earlier reports from JPMorgan Chase, Citigroup and others that have seen stable or increasing deposits from consumers who believe that they are a safer bet right now.

 "The large banks have pricing power.
 They can decide what they want to do with deposits," said Alexander Yokum, analyst at CFRA Research.